 No, you do not.
 If you are concerned about trespassing or vandalism in your field due to the proximity to a busy road, for example, then you may post signs to deter attention, but it is not required.

-Yes, all individuals or businesses that wish to grow, process, research, or test hemp, or sell hemp seed, must obtain an MDA hemp pilot program certificate.
-There is one certificate that covers all activities regarding industrial hemp in Minnesota.
-So if you already have a current certificate to grow hemp, then you may process hemp as well.
-Just make sure you clearly explain all your proposed activities and methods on your annual application.
+Yes, all individuals or businesses that wish to grow, process, research, or test hemp, or sell hemp seed, must obtain an MDA hemp pilot program license.
+There is one license for growers and one for processors/handlers.
+If you want to obtain both licenses, then you must submit two applications.

 In addition to these FAQs, also refer to the 2017 MDA Hemp Pilot Program Report.